Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Analysis of Type II error control

 Combining with the fact that $\bar{c}_{2}\geq 0$, we obtain:

 For $J_{3}$, we use the fact that $\vert \bar{b}_{3}-\bar{b}\vert\leq \bar{b}$ and obtain:

-Combining with both these upper bound we have:
+Combining with these two upper bounds, we have:

-Therefore, we can conclude that, as $\frac{p}{n}$ increases (we always have $n\geq 2p$), the potential gap between our algorithm and the uniformly random permutation will increase, and intuitively, the $\lambda$ in~\eqref{optimization: intuitive} refers to our algorithm is expected to achieve a larger improvement than the group containing all the permutations.
+Therefore, we conclude that as $p/n$ increases (under the standing assumption that $n \geq 2p$), the potential gap between our algorithm and the uniformly random permutation widens.
+Intuitively, this suggests that the value of $\lambda$ in \eqref{optimization: intuitive} achieved by our algorithm is expected to yield a greater improvement over the permutation group consisting of all permutations.